Prosecutors Call For 15-year Sentence For Russian Euro Hooligan - UrduPoint

 Bache was injured in the violence that broke out before England played Russia in the southern French port city of Marseille on June 11, 2016.

-The second Russian on trial in Aix-en-Provence, Mikhail Ivkine, stands accused of throwing a chair at the victim, with prosecutors asking for a potential suspended sentence of up to five years.
+The second Russian on trial in Aix-en-Provence, Mikhail Ivkine, is accused of throwing a chair at the victim, with prosecutors asking for a potential suspended sentence of up to five years.

-"No, it wasn't legitimate self-defence, it was illegitimate use of force against Andrew Bache," Raffin said of the violence.
+"No, it wasn't legitimate self-defence, it was an illegitimate use of force against Andrew Bache," Raffin said.

+The court saw video images, including broadcasts from Russia Today and footage filmed by Ivkine.

+Ivkine, the second Spartak Moscow supporter in the dock, did not hit Bache.

 The prosecution says the Russians were part of a group of about 150 men, many with martial arts training, who wrought havoc in Marseille.